Guide

 Common mistakes

-- Assuming similar rows are identical when key fields differ.
+• Assuming similar rows are identical when key fields or timestamps are different.

 Real-world tips

-- • Duplicates often appear after merging multiple CSV files.
+• Duplicates often appear after merging multiple CSV files or exporting data from different systems.

-- • Always verify that unique identifiers remain consistent.
+• Always verify that unique identifiers, dates, and timestamps remain consistent.

 FAQ